ioccc-src/winner/2005/boutines/README.md

 ```

 Strictly speaking, you have to provide a **set** of points.
 If there are
-duplicates in the list, there is no guarantee on the one to be shown (in
+duplicates in the list, there is no guarantee on the one to be shown (and in
 addition their labels will overlap) in the resulting colored [Voronoi
 diagram](https://en.wikipedia.org/wiki/Voronoi_diagram).